 Contributing artists include Miranda Whall who is working on a series of pieces relating to landscape; the first, called ‘Crossed Paths’ looks at the story of the upland mountains of Wales told from the perspective of a sheep.
 New work in a variety of media including installation, film and sculpture will be on display by artists Short and Forward, Christine Mills, Morag Colqhuon, Carwyn Evans and photographer Marian Delyth.

-Alongside the exhibition, artist/filmmaker Ffion Jones will be engaging with sheep farmers to make a new piece in collaboration with farming communities with inspiration from the agricultural collection at Ceredigion Museum.
+Alongside the exhibition, artist/filmmaker Ffion Jones produced a new film 'We are the Flock' with sheep farmers in collaboration with farming communities with inspiration from the agricultural collection at Ceredigion Museum.
 The final work will be shown as part of the exhibition.

 Alice Briggs, Assistant Curator at Ceredigion Museum said, ‘The funding for Sheep from the Weston Loan Programme with Art Fund and others will have a lasting legacy beyond just the exhibition.
 Its support of the necessary upgrades and accompanying programmes will enable the museum to borrow other important artefacts and treasures to display in the future – we already developing more plans to borrow artefacts from the British Museum and National Museum of Wales in 2020; making the culture and heritage of the region more accessible to the people of Ceredigion.”

 Sophia Mason, Trustee of the Garfield Weston Foundation, said, ‘We are so delighted to start the second year of our Weston Loan Programme with an exhibition in Wales.
 It’s incredible to see how much this programme is empowering museums like Ceredigion as well as ensuring our national treasures can be seen by audiences in the context of their own area and local heritage.”